Flops for Complete Intersection Calabi-Yau Threefolds: Performing flops on rows of Type 1

-The equations obtained from the transpose matrix $F^T(y)$ are in general inconsistent with the projective scalings of the original ambient space $\mathbb{P}^n[x] \times \vec{\mathbb{P}}[y]$.
-However, in the special case when the transpose operation leaves the multi-degrees of the polynomial entries in $F(y)$ unchanged, the new ambient space is the same as the original.
-This occurs if and only if the columns underneath the $1$ entries in \eref{eq:conf_gen_111} are identical, that is, when \be \vec{q}_1 = \vec{q}_2 = \ldots = \vec{q}_{n+1} \; . \ee This leads to a weight system in \eref{eq:111_flp_wgts} equivalent to that of the original ambient space.
+\begin{proof} The weight system in \eref{eq:111_flp_wgts} is equivalent to that of the original ambient space if the condition is satisfied.
 In this case, the new defining equations have the same multi-degrees as the original equations and $\fl{X}$ belongs to the same family as $X$.
 In particular, the coefficients of the defining equations for $\fl{X}$ are simply related to those of $X$ by taking the transpose in \eref{eq:111_mat_eq}.
-Hence $\fl{X}$ is isomorphic to $X$ up to a complex structure deformation.
+Hence $\fl{X}$ is isomorphic to $X$. \end{proof}